stevencombs/retrocombs.github.io/_posts/2021/2021-04-16-print-to-commodore.md

 Help make this content better!
 Leave your comments and thoughts below or in the comments [under the YouTube video](https://youtu.be/nyg4Yh_QFuA).

-Thanks for reading and watching and if you are so inclined, please let others know about the blog using the hashtag #retroCombs.
+Thanks for reading and watching and if you are so inclined, please let others know about the blog on all your favorite social media platforms using the hashtag #retroCombs.

 🕹️ retroCombs, OUT!